CubedNetwork/fabulously-optimized-wiki/chat-reporting-faq.md

 ### I am a player.
 How do I know if chat reporting is enabled?

-* If you're using Fabulously Optimized or No Chat Reports with Chat Reporting Helper, [click here.](#what-does-this-modpack-do-for-me)
+* If you're using Fabulously Forgified or No Chat Reports with Chat Reporting Helper, [click here.](#what-does-this-modpack-do-for-me)
 * If you're using just No Chat Reports, [click here.](https://github.com/Aizistral-Studios/No-Chat-Reports/wiki/Configuration-Files#option-showserversafety)
 * If you the server is very popular, you may find it on the [Official Minecraft Server List](https://findmcserver.com/).
 In there, look for the existence of the light blue [Beacon of Safety badge](https://findmcserver.com/badges-explained).